Working across systems, employers can transfer apprenticeship levy funds that support communities and staff.

 Transfer levy monies to organisations such as local councils, Sports England, or the British Heart Foundation to provide a community activator coach or community sport and health officer apprenticeship.
 These apprenticeships could support the engagement of the local community with sports initiatives that help change people’s attitudes about health.

 Fund a local school or college to provide an employment related services apprenticeship.
-This apprentice role would support with careers coaching and guidance.
-This would strengthen the link between the trust and the school/college, and the apprentice could become an ambassador for the NHS by presenting information to each year group about the roles and careers available in healthcare.
+This apprentice role could support with career coaching and guidance.
+Strengthening the link between the trust and the school or college.

 Widening participation agenda

-Trusts could work with organisations such as Mencap, JobCentre Plus, homeless charities or other local services to fund youth support worker, and support worker apprenticeships.
-The apprentices could support and mentor those on work placement as part of a pre-employment programme in the trust.
+Trusts could work with local voluntary, community or social enterprise organisations to fund a youth support worker, and support worker apprenticeships.
+The apprentices could support and mentor those on work placements as part of a pre-employment programme in the trust.
 This support could help make the programmes more inclusive and attractive and improve the numbers of those moving into an apprenticeship or a paid role in the trust.

 Other care providers